co1ncidence/co1ncidence.github.io/mysite/content/posts/linux-and-cli-a-101.md

 `chmod` is a command that can be used to change the permissions a file or folder has.
 These permissions include reading, writing, and changing whether a file can be executable or not.
 You can use `chmod` plus/minus a letter like this: `chmod +x` to add or remove a permission from a file.
 To view the permissions of all files and folders in your current directory, run the `ls` command with the `-l` flag:

-`chown` is like `chmod`, but instead of changing a file or folders permissions, it transfers ownership of that target to a user that you specify.

 ```sh
 [$] ls -l
 total 20